losandes/supposed/README.md

 ```

 ## Running Tests
-assay does not require a client, so you can run them with node:
+_Supposed_ does not require a client.
+You can run tests with node:

 ```Shell
 $ node test/my-test.js